goossens/ObjectTalk/README.md

 brain as young as possible.
 As a one-man army, I'm constantly hopping around the elements of ObjectTalk to keep myself engaged in all parts of this rather large code base.

-If people are interested in using ObjectTalk, steal parts of the code, make suggestions for improvements or contribute fixes/enhancements, be my guest as this repository is released under the MIT license.
+If you are interested in using ObjectTalk, steal parts of the code, make suggestions for improvements or contribute fixes/enhancements, be my guest as this repository is released under the MIT license.
 For people that want to contribute, [Contributing Guidelines](CONTRIBUTING.md) and a [Code of Conduct](CODE_OF_CONDUCT.md)